niwolpert/Simulations_phase_statistics/README.md

 Purpose
 -------------
 The aim of these scripts is to compare different statistical methods to evaluate the coupling between oscillatory phase and a binary behavioral outcome.
 We create semi-artificial datasets mimicking real experiments, where we inject a statistical link between a simulated behavioral outcome and the phases of physiological oscillations from 30 participants.
-These two oscillations are the brain alpha rhythm (8-13 hz) and a very slow oscillation at ~0.05 Hz corresponding to the gastric rhythm (see 'alpha_phase_all_subjects' and 'EGG_phase_all_subjects' provided with the code).
+These two oscillations are the brain alpha rhythm (8-13 Hz) and a very slow oscillation at ~0.05 Hz corresponding to the gastric rhythm (see 'alpha_phase_all_subjects' and 'EGG_phase_all_subjects' provided with the code).
 We systematically vary the strength of phase-outcome coupling, the coupling mode (1:1 to 4:1), the overall number of trials, the relative number of trials in the two outcome conditions, and evaluate different strategies to estimate phase-outcome coupling chance level, as well as significance at the individual or group level.
-These scripts perform the computations of the simulations and save and vizualize the results.
+These scripts perform the computations of the simulations and save and visualize the results.

 Instructions
 -----------------------